mykelalvis/FATESRD/fate-srd.com/fate-condensed/Challenges, Conflicts, and Contests.md

 When you combine skills, figure out who has the highest level in the skill among the participants.
 Each other participant who has at least Average (+1) in that skill adds a +1 to the highest person's skill level.
 Providing support like this uses your action.
 Supporters face the same costs and consequences as the person making the roll.
 The maximum total bonus a team may provide this way is equal to the highest person's skill level.

-Otherwise, you can [[create advantage]] on your turn and let an ally use the free invokes when it makes sense that they can.
+Otherwise, you can [[Create Advantage]] on your turn and let an ally use the free invokes when it makes sense that they can.
 Outside of your turn, you may invoke an aspect to add a bonus to someone else's roll.

 ## Challenges

 Many of the difficulties your characters face can be handled with a single roll in the course of a scene---disarm the bomb, find the tome of eldritch lore, or decode the cypher.
 But sometimes things are more fluid, more complicated, and it's just not as simple as finding the tome of eldritch lore because the yacht you're searching is careening through Hong Kong harbor while a monsoon rages outside and the boat's library is on fire---which is totally not your fault.

-In complicated circumstances with no opposition, you'll want to use a [[challenge]]: a series of [[overcome]] actions that tackle a bigger issue. [[Challenge]]s let the entire group work together in a scene, and they keep things dynamic.
+In complicated circumstances with no opposition, you'll want to use a [[challenge]]: a series of [[Overcome]] actions that tackle a bigger issue. [[challenge]]s let the entire group work together in a scene, and they keep things dynamic.

 To set up a challenge, the GM considers the situation and picks a number of skills that can contribute to the success of the group.
 Treat each action as a separate overcome roll.
 Teamwork actions are allowed, but may introduce costs or complications, such as running out of time or other inefficiencies.